 To apply, simply complete, sign and return by mail or fax the Authorization for Electronic Funds Transfer, Form EF-101.
-This form is available from our EFT information line below or from our e-commerce web site: www.webtax.org.
+This form is available from our EFT information line below or from our electronic services web site at www.webtax.org.
 If selecting ACH debit, please include a voided check with Form EF-101 to verify your banking information.